jeremylt/personal_website/source/teaching.rst

 Assessments
 --------------------------------------------------------------------------------

+I see curiosity and tangible applicability as important in helping student motivation.
+To that end, I prefer to use project based learning, with collaborative projects that illustrate practical applicability of core course concepts.
+I use smaller homework sets or quizzes as formative assessments that provide the students with quicker feedback on their understanding and progress, intermediate project deliverables as slower feedback, and final projects deliverables as the summative assessment.
+For some courses, in person examinations are the most appropriate summative assessment, but I avoid putting students into a high pressure, "all or nothing" situation with these exams representing a disproportionate portion of their grade.

 When designing assessments, I have three goals in mind.
-The primary goal of assessments is to provide students a way to measure their progress towards course goals.
+First, the primary goal of assessments is to provide students a way to measure their progress towards course goals.
 The concept of learning scaffolding does not exactly map to a university setting :cite:`stanier2015scaffolding`, but I try to build up student knowledge and capabilities throughout the semester with the goal of building independent problem solving skills in the course domain by the end of the semester.
 While students and instructors can often interpret the role of feedback :cite:`beaumont2011reconceptualising`, it remains an important in helping students build their skills.
+To this end, I employ smaller formative assessments such as quizzes and intermediate project deliverables to facilitate feedback and help students understand their progress and adapt and needed.

 There are several demands on student's time outside of the classroom, which means that out of class assessments such as homework and projects must compete with other obligations the students have.
 My second goal is to design assessments so that I make best use of the available student time.